When choosing health insurance in Germany, you’re often not just choosing for yourself — you’re choosing for the family members that depend on you.

 Health insurance is a requirement in Germany, but there is plenty of choice: statutory health insurance or private health insurance, of which there are dozens of providers.
 To qualify for private health insurance, however, you must earn over €57,600 per year or be self-employed, as well as submit to a health check — which, if you have a pre-existing condition, may disqualify you.

 Although expats in Germany may think private health insurance automatically means better health insurance, they are often surprised that sometimes it’s the other way around.
-With statutory health insurance providers such as Siemens-Betriebskrankenkasse – open to anyone in Germany who would like to enrol – your family is well protected, and you may pay far less.

 How family insurance works in Germany